MariPeshko/MiniRT/README.md

 Key Components:
 * `world up vector` is a fixed reference vector that defines the upward direction in the global (world) coordinate system.
 In most cases we use `Z axis` as a world up vector.

+**Calculate the Horizontal and Vertical Step Vectors for Pixels**

+Each pixel in the final image corresponds to a small area in the viewport.
+We need to know how much to move in the horizontal and vertical directions when tracing rays.

+To determine the position of each pixel, we calculate step vectors for horizontal and vertical movement:

+`Pixel_Step_Horizontal = (Viewport_Width / Image_Width) * Right_Vector`
+`Pixel_Step_Vertical = (Viewport_Height / Image_Height) * (-Up_Vector)`

+(The negative sign in the vertical step ensures the image is oriented correctly.)

 **Find the Upper-Left Corner of the Viewport**

 The viewport corners are calculated based on the viewport center, width, height, and the basis vectors.